 The Rival Series is Nerf’s attempt to foray into the world of more competitive play and tactical games along the lines of paintball and Airsoft.
 For too long Nerf has been criticized for catering only to pre-teen kids, leaving out the adolescent and the mature.
 But this series is out to change this perspective entirely.
-With considerably better ammo velocities, range and target accuracy, the blasters in this line have a learning curve.
+With considerably better ammo velocities, range, and target accuracy, the blasters in this line have a learning curve.
 This is bound to keep the players engaged trying to master shooting accurately.
-As a result, gun games become more skill-based and doesn’t simply hand out lucky kills.
+As a result, gun games become more skill-based and don’t simply hand out lucky kills.

 - Nerf Rival Series

 - Is Nerf Rival better?

 - Do Nerf Rival Guns hurt?

 - What is the best Nerf rival gun?